-Ravi focuses his practice on a broad variety of litigation and patent litigation matters to support clients in the high technology and life science industries.
-Ravi has experience with all aspects of litigation, including summary judgment, trial, and appeal.
-He has represented clients in jurisdictions throughout the country, including the Northern District of California, Eastern District of Texas, Western District of Texas, District of Delaware, the Federal Circuit Court of Appeals, and the United States International Trade Commission.
+Ravi focuses on a broad variety of litigation and patent litigation matters to support clients in the high technology and life science industries.
+Ravi has experience with all aspects of litigation, including summary judgment, trial and appeal.
+He has represented clients in jurisdictions throughout the country, including the Northern District of California, Eastern District of Texas, Western District of Texas, District of Delaware, the Federal Circuit Court of Appeals and the United States International Trade Commission (USITC).
 In 2017, Ravi served as a law clerk to the Honorable Jon S. Tigar of the Northern District of California.
-Ravi has been named a Rising Star in Northern California by Super Lawyers for the past two years.
+He has been named a Rising Star in Northern California by Super Lawyers for the past two years.

 Ravi works to provide clients with strategies for early dispute resolution.
-For example, in Affinity Labs of Texas, LLC v.
-Amazon.com, Inc., et al. (W.D.
-Tex.), Ravi represented Amazon and helped secure judgment of patent invalidity for failure to claim eligible subject matter under 35 U.S.C. § 101.
+For example, in Affinity Labs of Texas v.
+Amazon, et al. (W.D.
+Tex.), he represented Amazon and helped secure judgment of patent invalidity for failure to claim eligible subject matter under 35 U.S.C. § 101.
 By winning judgment on the pleadings, Amazon was able to avoid costly discovery and an accelerated case schedule typical in that district.

 Ravi also has considerable experience in drafting winning appellate briefs.
 In the Affinity Labs v.
 Amazon matter, Ravi took a leading role in preparing the responsive appeal brief, which led to the Federal Circuit affirming the district court’s judgment on the pleadings of Section 101 invalidity in a precedential opinion.
 In the LendingTree v.
 Zillow matter, Ravi helped prepare Zillow’s briefing in the appeal following Zillow’s complete victory in a jury trial in the Western District of North Carolina.
 The Federal Circuit not only affirmed the jury’s verdict of non-infringement and invalidity of the asserted claims for improper inventorship, but in response to Zillow’s cross appeal, found the asserted claims to be patent-ineligible under Section 101.